 Creating your own experience can be easier than you think, particularly using languages.
 There are many opportunities on campus, locally and worldwide via the internet, some ideas to consider are as follows:

 - The School of Languages and Area Studies run a Global Cafe that meets in Park Building cafe on the ground floor every Wednesday from 1:30pm to 2:30pm and has previously run both on campus and virtually.
 This is a great place to socialise with other students from a range of countries and offers the opportunity to practice your own language skills as well as supporting others with theirs.

-- The Students' Union has many societies that could provide you with valuable language related experience as well as other transferable skills, some relevant societies include the International Development Society, Geography Society and various specific cultural societies.
+- The Students' Union has many cultural societies that could provide you with valuable language related experience as well as other transferable skills.

 - If you are an international student you can work for the International Office as an International Student Ambassador.
 You will help to support both current and potential international students by answering any questions they have about living and studying in Portsmouth.